Podcast on the sights along the route

 Look to your left at the next junction and you’ll see the cathedral, built on Cathedral Hill.
 This was the centre of the first settlement in Frankfurt during the Bronze Age.
 Strictly speaking, this former collegiate and parish church is not a cathedral as Frankfurt has never had its own bishop.
 The church was, however, designated a cathedral back in the Middle Ages so that it could be used for coronations.
 This is where German kings were crowned from 1356 onwards and where German emperors were crowned between 1562 and 1792.

-Download the MP3 podcast: Ostendstrasse/Börneplatz in Hessian dialect
+Download the MP3 podcast: Ostendstrasse/Börneplatz in english

 Römerberg